-In 2025, after a fresh tariff escalation and a shaky new trade framework with China, the White House is preparing another 12 billion dollar aid package for farmers hit by low prices and tariff‑related disruptions, on top of tens of billions in other farm payments this year.
-Together, these moves form a single story arc: the Trump tariffs and farm bailouts, in which trade policy is repeatedly deployed for geopolitical leverage and domestic politics, while emergency farm subsidies seek to contain the economic and political fallout in rural America.
+In 2025, after a fresh tariff escalation and a shaky trade framework with China, the White House is preparing another $12 billion aid package for farmers hit by low prices and tariff-related disruptions.
+This comes on top of tens of billions in other farm payments this year.
+These moves form a single story: Trump tariffs and farm bailouts, where trade policy is deployed for geopolitical leverage and domestic politics while emergency farm subsidies contain the economic and political fallout in rural America.

 Long‑awaited 2025 program to support farmers facing low crop prices and tariff‑linked losses, covering cattle, grains, soybeans, cotton and potatoes.